Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Memory lifetime

 The most notable situation is when $n = 4$ and $m = 6$ which has $\gcd(4,6) = 2$.
-Thus, the corresponding strong-symmetric case ($\gamma_1 = 0$) has only two steady states consisting of a combination of even and odd 4-cat states.
-Consequently, if we were to directly compute the phase-flip rate for the four 4-cat states, we would see a very fast decay of these states to one of the two stable steady states.
-The chosen state depends on the symmetry eigenvalue of the initial one, that is, the 4-cat states with eigenvalue $0$ and $2$ ($1$ and $3$) converge to the steady state with even (odd) parity.
-In the weak-symmetry regime ($\gamma_1 > 0$), the number of metastable states depends on the mean photon number $\ev{\opn}_{\mathrm{ss}}$: two for small values coinciding with the strong-symmetric steady states and four for large values corresponding to the lobes.
-Hence, this resonator, for the particular values of $\ev{\opn}_{\mathrm{ss}}$ considered, is much more useful to store 2-dimensional qubits.
-Indeed, in \cref{fig:phaseflip}(c), the slope of the phase-flip error rate corresponds to the storage of even and odd parity states.
-For more details on this particular case see \cref{apx:4n6m}.
+Thus, the corresponding strong-symmetry case ($\gamma_1 = 0$) has only two steady states consisting of a combination of even and odd four-cat states.
+Consequently, if we were to directly compute the dephasing rate for the four four-cat states, we would see a very fast decay of these states to one of the two stable steady states.
+The chosen state depends on the symmetry eigenvalue of the initial one, that is, the four-cat states with eigenvalues $0$ and $2$ ($1$ and $3$) converge to the steady state with even (odd) parity.
+In the weak-symmetry regime ($\gamma_1 > 0$), the number of metastable states depends on the mean photon number $\ev{\opn}_{\mathrm{ss}}$: two for small values coinciding with the strong-symmetry steady states and four for large values corresponding to the lobes.
+Hence, this resonator, for the particular values of $\ev{\opn}_{\mathrm{ss}}$ considered, is much more useful to store two-dimensional qubits.
+Indeed, in \cref{fig:phaseflip}(c) the slope of the dephasing error rate corresponds to the storage of even- and odd-parity states.
+For more details on this particular case, see \cref{apx:4n6m}.